 If this is your first chef interview this can be very daunting.

 Try to have a few simple dishes that you know how to prepare in advance.
-If you haven’t been asked to cook an omelette yet then this is a great time to bring out the omelette you’ve been practicing! (link to BBC Good Food Omelette recipe hereOpens in a new tab.)
-You could even jazz it up with a zingy salad on the side.
+If you haven’t been asked to cook an omelette yet then this is a great time to bring out the omelette you’ve been practicing! (link to BBC Good Food Omelette recipe here) You could even jazz it up with a zingy salad on the side.

 I know this sounds very simple but the Head Chef is not expecting anything wonderful from a complete beginner.
 A willingness to try and get stuck in is far more important!